ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 </template>
 ```

 Got it?
-Let’s see that in action.
-Feel free to copy the example to get started.
+Let’s see it in action.
+Feel free to copy the below example to get started.

 <demo name="Guide/NodeViews/VueComponent" />

+That component doesn’t interactive with the editor, though.
+Time to connect it to the editor output.

 ### Access node attributes
+The `VueNodeViewRenderer` which you use in your node, passes a few very helpful props to your custom view component.
+One of them is the `node` prop.
+Add this snippet to your Vue component to directly access the node:

 ```js
 props: {